armanewy/openbox-radar/README.md

 - Robust alerting jobs (email/SMS/Discord) with an alerts ledger and per-user plan limits
 - Stripe-based billing (free vs pro) tied to email identity
 - Replace analytics stub with a provider (PostHog) or your own store

+## Suggested learning path

+- Read the “Business logic & product behavior” section above to understand current UX, alerting expectations, and pricing features.
+- Explore the retailer adapters in `worker/src/adapters` alongside the scheduler to see how feeds flow into `/api/ingest`.
+- Run the local seed script (`node scripts/seed_dev_items.js`) and experiment with the dashboard to trace a watch from creation through worker ingest and alert matching.